Slow Mixing of Glauber Dynamics for the Six-Vertex Model in the Ordered Phases: Abstract

 \section{Abstract}

-We analyze the mixing time of Glauber dynamics for the six-vertex model in the ferroelectric and antiferroelectric phases.
-Specifically, we show that for all Boltzmann weights in the ferroelectric phase, there exist boundary conditions such that local Markov chains require exponential time to converge to equilibrium.
-This is the first rigorous result about the mixing time of Glauber dynamics for the six-vertex model in the ferroelectric phase.
-Furthermore, our analysis demonstrates a fundamental connection between correlated random walks and the dynamics of intersecting lattice path models.
-We also analyze the Glauber dynamics for the six-vertex model with free boundary conditions in the antiferroelectric phase and significantly extend the region for which local Markov chains are known to be slow mixing.
+The six-vertex model in statistical physics is a weighted generalization of the ice model on $\Z^2$ (i.e., Eulerian orientations) and the zero-temperature three-state Potts model (i.e., proper three-colorings).
+The phase diagram of the model depicts its physical properties and suggests where local Markov chains will be efficient.
+In this paper, we analyze the mixing time of Glauber dynamics for the six-vertex model in the ordered phases.
+Specifically, we show that for all Boltzmann weights in the \emph{ferroelectric phase}, there exist boundary conditions such that local Markov chains require exponential time to converge to equilibrium.
+This is the first rigorous result bounding the mixing time of Glauber dynamics in the ferroelectric phase.
+Our analysis demonstrates a fundamental connection between correlated random walks and the dynamics of intersecting lattice path models (or routings).
+We analyze the Glauber dynamics for the six-vertex model with free boundary conditions in the \emph{antiferroelectric phase} and significantly extend the region for which local Markov chains are known to be slow mixing.
 This result relies on a Peierls argument and novel properties of weighted non-backtracking walks.

 \pagenumbering{gobble}

 \pagenumbering{arabic}